nschonni/healthvault-docs/healthvault/scenarios/remote-monitoring-preview-apis.md

 -   Snapshot 2 will return 6 schedules (Su, M, Tu, W, Th, F), 3 associated occurrences (Su, M, Tu) and completion metrics.

 For more information on consuming the API, please see the [HealthVault REST API](https://go.microsoft.com/fwlink/?linkid=839407) documentation.

+### Allowing users to manually track occurrences
+The manual tracking API allows creation of an interface for users to manually track a task occurrence at a specific date and time.
+It also provides the ability to update or delete an occurrence.
+For more information, please see the [HealthVault REST API](https://go.microsoft.com/fwlink/?linkid=839407) documentation.